brianefranklin/homelab-microk8s-setup/3-registry-install/1-harbor-storage-config/README.md

 The script performs the following actions:

-1.  **Configuration Loading**: Reads user-defined variables for application name, Kubernetes namespace, host path base directory, volume owner UID, and storage sizes for various Harbor services.
+1.  **Configuration Loading**: Sources an environment file (`../harbor_env.sh` by default) to load required variables like instance name, storage paths, and volume sizes.
+The path to this file can be overridden via a command-line argument.
 2.  **Prerequisite Check**: Verifies the existence of `pv.template.yaml` and `pvc.template.yaml` in the current directory.
 3.  **Base Directory Creation**: Ensures the main storage directory on the host system (e.g., `/var/snap/microk8s/common/harbor-storage/harbor`) exists.
 4.  **Iterative Storage Provisioning**: For each Harbor service (registry, jobservice, database, redis, trivy):
     *   Creates a dedicated subdirectory on the host.
-    *   Sets the ownership of the host directory to the specified `VOLUME_OWNER_UID` (default `10000`) to ensure Harbor containers have the necessary write permissions.
+    *   Sets the ownership of the host directory to the specified `HARBOR_STORAGE_VOLUME_OWNER_UID` to ensure Harbor containers have the necessary write permissions.
     *   Uses `envsubst` to populate `pv.template.yaml` with service-specific details (name, storage size, host path) and applies it to create a PersistentVolume.
     *   Ensures the target Kubernetes namespace exists.
     *   Uses `envsubst` to populate `pvc.template.yaml` and applies it to create a PersistentVolumeClaim in the target namespace, which will bind to the newly created PV.